 Myths and Realities of “Informal” Public Transport in Developing Countries: Approaches for Improving the Sector

-Understanding the basic causes of the transport system’s decline and the dominance of informal public transport is essential before improvements can be identified.
-Because of its social, economic, and environmental importance, the paper’s main focus is on public transport in general, specifically its so-called “informal” aspects.
+Understanding the basic causes of the "formal" public transport system’s decline and the rise of informal public transport is essential before improvements can be identified.
+Because of its social, economic, and environmental importance, the main focus of this paper is on public transport in general, specifically its so-called “informal” aspects.
 The objectives of the paper are to: